-Students admitted to the PS program must pass the Illinois Test of Academic Proficiency before being admitted to the Teacher Education Program.
+Candidates admitted to the PS program must pass the Illinois Test of Academic Proficiency (TAP) before being admitted to the Teacher Education Program.
 If they have not done so at the time of admission, they will be admitted on a provisional basis and must take the test during their first semester of enrollment.
-Failure to pass the Illinois Test of Academic Proficiency will prevent further progress through the program.
+Failure to pass the TAP will prevent further progress through the program.
+In lieu of TAP, candidates may submit an ACT score of 22 with a minimum 19 on the English/Writing portion.